About The Firm

 In 1993, Bill Graham joined the firm.
 A former Assistant District Attorney and prosecutor, Bill has been instrumental in expanding the reach and capabilities of the firm.
 Bill is known for his compassion towards clients, exceptional recall, and his love and knowledge of medicine and medical conditions.
 He is a natural leader and shares Mona Lisa's passion for fighting for justice for hard-working Americans.

-Together, Bill and Mona Lisa have grown Wallace & Graham to eleven qualified attorneys and over 55 paralegals and legal professionals.
-Operating from three buildings in the center of historic Salisbury, North Carolina, the firm has grown to have regional and national practice and scope.
+Wallace & Graham currently employs ten qualified attorneys, over 55 incredible paralegals and legal professionals, and operates out of three buildings in the heart of downtown historic Salisbury, North Carolina.
+The firm has grown to have regional and national practice and scope.

 Our firm is proud to represent clients in claims both large and small.
 Our firm is known for defending employees who suffer from work-related injuries, diseases, and cancers and have difficulty navigating the complexities of the civil justice and workers' compensation systems.
 We have successfully represented thousands of workers who tragically developed mesothelioma and other asbestos-related diseases and cancers as a result of their employment exposures.
 We have helped thousands injured by other drivers due to no fault of their own.
 We are proud of our work on behalf of retirees who lost pension and retirement benefits, and our work on behalf of consumers injured by unsafe products or harmed by fraudulent lending practices.
 We work on environmental cases to help neighbors negatively affected by companies' improper waste and toxin removals.